MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-migrating-to-ul.md

 This tutorial provides an end-to-end description of how to migrate your organization's Azure Information Protection deployment from the classic client to the unified labeling client.

-**Time required:** You can complete this tutorial in less than 1 hour.
+**Time required:** The time required to complete an end-to-end migration depends on how complex your policies are and the AIP features you use.
+You can continue to work with the classic client while you migrate in the background.

-In this tutorial, you learn how to:
+In this tutorial, you'll:
 > [!div class="checklist"]
-> * Configure a warning message to display for emails that are labeled **General**
-> * Create an exception for your warning messages for internal emails that are labeled - had classic and needs to move to ul https://techcommunity.microsoft.com/t5/azure-information-protection/announcing-timelines-for-sunsetting-label-management-in-the/ba-p/1226179 https://techcommunity.microsoft.com/t5/azure-information-protection/understanding-unified-labeling-migration/ba-p/783185
+> * Plan your migration
+> * Migrate the service
+> * Copy your policies to your labeling management system
+> * Deploy the unified labeling client https://techcommunity.microsoft.com/t5/azure-information-protection/announcing-timelines-for-sunsetting-label-management-in-the/ba-p/1226179
+https://techcommunity.microsoft.com/t5/azure-information-protection/understanding-unified-labeling-migration/ba-p/783185